 This program portfolio covers work both in basic and applied research areas.
 The primary focus of the basic research is on understanding the scientific phenomena that defines the unique properties of structural and multifunctional nanomaterials.
 A special emphasis is on identifying material systems and processes enabling the assembly of these materials at mesoscale and beyond, while preserving and potentially enhancing the material properties initially defined at the nanoscale.
 There is a specific interest in understanding the limits imposed by the physical and chemical characteristics of a material in creating these nanomaterial ensembles with desired properties.

-The applied research program is aimed at developing and optimizing nanomaterials systems for specific naval applications.
+The applied research program aims at developing and optimizing nanomaterials systems for specific naval applications.
 In particular, this program area seeks new opportunities for nanomaterial-based technology solutions by integrating nanomaterials with conventional materials.
 The approach will create new material systems with enhanced properties and functionalities.

 Research Concentration Areas